redhat-developer/odo/website/docs/getting-started/cluster-setup/kubernetes.md

 >
 >People who run workloads on Kubernetes often like to use automation to take care of repeatable tasks.
 The Operator pattern captures how you can write code to automate a task beyond what Kubernetes itself provides.
 > [(Source)](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/#motivation)

 [//]: # (Move until here)

 To install an Operator, we will first need to install OLM [(Operator Lifecycle Manager)](https://olm.operatorframework.io/) on the cluster.
 ```shell
 curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/v0.18.3/install.sh | bash -s v0.18.3
 ```
-Running the script will take some time to install all the necessary resources in the Kubernetes cluster including the `OperatorGroup` resource,....
+Running the script will take some time to install all the necessary resources in the Kubernetes cluster including the `OperatorGroup` resource.

 Note: Check the OLM [release page](https://github.com/operator-framework/operator-lifecycle-manager/releases/) to use the latest version.